 Up to $10 million, 2018-2022

 Civil Society Organisations (CSOs) remain important development partners and Australia has a long history of engaging with civil society across its aid program in Fiji.
 Support to CSOs in Fiji builds on the success of the former Fiji Community Development Program, which surpassed its five-year target and reached over 300,000 beneficiaries and 123 CSOs across Fiji (49 per cent male, 51 per cent female).
-The independent end of program evaluation found the program achieved its key objectives, mitigating social and economic hardship for poor, vulnerable and excluded communities and making a positive difference in people’s lives and contributed to strengthening CSO’s capacity.
+The final evaluation found the program achieved its key objectives, mitigating social and economic hardship for poor, vulnerable and excluded communities and making a positive difference in people's lives and contributed to strengthening CSO's capacity.

 In line with the Australia-Fiji Civil Society Engagement Strategy (2016-2019), support to civil society will be delivered across the breadth of the Fiji AIP.
 The Fiji Program Support Facility will provide grant and capacity building activities to CSOs through sector programs and a civil society support fund (to be established).
 CSOs will be provided with an integrated package of grant funding and capacity support to maximise the value and impact of their work.
 The Direct Aid Program, administered by the Australian High Commission in Suva, supports community based civil society groups working across a range of issues through the provision of small grants.
 The Pacific Women Shaping Pacific Development (Pacific Women) program supports women-focused CSOs in Fiji to deliver programs that enable the social, economic and political empowerment of women.
 Under Pacific Women, the Fiji Women's Fund provides targeted support to reach rural, remote and marginalised women and support groups to expand their work on gender equality and the empowerment of women.